princekelvx/alx-system_engineering-devops/0x01-shell_permissions/README.md

-8-James_Bond - sets certain permissions to the file "hello" 9-John_Doe - sets mode to file "hello" 10-mirror_permissions - sets permissions for the file "hello" similar to the file "olleh"
+8-James_Bond - sets certain permissions to the file "hello" 9-John_Doe - sets mode to file "hello" 10-mirror_permissions - sets permissions for the file "hello" similar to the file "olleh" 11-directories_permissions - adds executable permission to all subdirectories for owner